raphaelquintao/QRedshiftCinnamon/README.md

 QRedshift
 ===
-A Cinnamon applet that sets brightness, gamma levels and color temperature with Redshift.
+A Cinnamon applet that makes the color of your computer's display adapt to the time of day, warm at night and like sunlight during the day.

 Original Repository: [https://github.com/raphaelquintao/QRedshift](https://github.com/raphaelquintao/QRedshift)